sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

-The Configurator application serves as the central interface for the SidecarT board's configurations.
+The Configurator application serves as the central interface for the Multi-device's configurations.
 It's alternately known as the `firmware` or the `firmware application`.
 This guide will walk you through the nuances of the Configurator application.

 ### Boot Mode Adjustments

-Upon the initial power-up of the SidecarT board, or when the `SELECT` button is held for over 1 second, the Configurator is invoked.
+Upon the initial power-up of the Multi-device, or when the `SELECT` button is held for over 1 second, the Configurator is invoked.
 This application resides in the `Cartridge` drive, which is visible upon starting the Atari ST.

 The behavior when pressing `SELECT` for over 1 second is configurable.
-The SidecarT board can either:
+The Multi-device can either:

 1. Swiftly transition to the `Configurator` mode, or
 2. Delay this transition until the Atari ST's next full power cycle (not just a reset).

 This behavior is determined by the `SAFE_CONFIG_REBOOT` parameter.

 Immediately transitioning can be jarring for ongoing Atari ST applications.
 Especially for applications or drivers overseeing other storage devices, this abrupt switch can lead to compatibility concerns.
-As a preventive measure, the SidecarT board can be set to defer this transition until the subsequent power cycle.
+As a preventive measure, the Multi-device can be set to defer this transition until the subsequent power cycle.

 By default, `SAFE_CONFIG_REBOOT` is set to `true`.
 This means the SidecarT will hold off until the next power cycle before transitioning to `Configurator` mode.
 Altering this behavior involves tweaking the `SAFE_CONFIG_REBOOT` parameter.
 Further insights can be found in the [Configuration Parameters](/sidecartridge-multidevice/parameters/) section.